mfe-nz/LUCAS-Deforestation-Mapping-2019-2020-Machine-Learning-Code-Lynker/README.md

 # LUCAS
 * Land Cover inference using ML.
-* This repository contains the code to run landcover ference over rgb rasters.
+* This repository contains the code to run landcover inference over rgb rasters.
 * This repository does not contain the model weights file (models/publish_LUCAS_2022.h5) ** the weights file is too large to store in github as versioned code.
 However, the weights file is stored in the release (release1).
 * the output of this code is a classified raster